West End Ware

 Influences

-The Colour Nude, by Christian Laboutin
+The Colour Nude, V&A display of Christian Laboutin shoes

 In December 2014, I visited the Victoria and Albert Museum in South Kensington.
-I am lucky to live close enough to it that I can and do make regular visits there.
+I am lucky to live close enough to it that I can make regular visits there.
 It’s one of the world’s greatest museums.

 On that particular day I discovered the Rapid Response Collecting section.
 A set of shoes designed by Christian Laboutin formed part of the display.